 Rinse the rose hips and discard any bits that are blemished.
 Then roughly chop the rose hips.
 You will need 4 cups of clean, chopped rose hips.

-3 Prep the orange.
-Cut off and discard the ends of the orange.
+3 Prep the orange: Cut off and discard the ends of the orange.
 Slice the orange lengthwise into wedges.
 Remove (and reserve) any seeds, and if you can, remove and reserve membranes.
 Take the wedges and cut each one of them so that you have a bunch of little triangles of orange.

-4 Prep the apple.
-Peel the apple, reserving the peel.
+4 Prep the apple: Peel the apple, reserving the peel.
 Then grate the apple with a cheese grater (large hole).
 Chop up the core and reserve.

-Place a small plate in your freezer.
+9 Test for set: Place a small plate in your freezer.
 After about 25 minutes begin testing the jam by placing a small amount on the chilled plate.
 Allow 30 seconds to pass and then run your finger through it to see what the cooled consistency will be.

 Boil for a few minutes longer if desired for a thicker jam.
 Do not overcook or the mixture will caramelize and give you an odd taste.

-8 Ladle the mixture into hot, sterilized canning jars.
+10 Ladle into jars: Ladle the mixture into hot, sterilized canning jars.
 Wipe the rims of the jars clean with a dampened paper towel.
 Seal them with the sterilized lids, leaving 1/4 inch of headspace.

-9 To ensure a good seal, and to guard against mold, if you want, you can process the jars in a water bath for 5 minutes (bacteria is already killed by the sugar).
+11 Process in water bath (optional) To ensure a good seal, and to guard against mold, if you want, you can process the jars in a water bath for 5 minutes (bacteria is already killed by the sugar).